J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise uses the `findNumberIndex` method to find the index of a specific number in the array (in this case, the number at position 5).
+This exercise finds the index of a specific number (in this case, the number at index 5) in an array using `findNumberIndex`.

 #### `findNumberIndex` Method